SparkPost/sparkpost-cli/Usage.md

 [see](https://developers.sparkpost.com/api/#/reference/metrics/deliverability-metrics-by-binding)

-**Note:** This endpoint is available in SparkPost Elite or Momentum only.Provides aggregate metrics grouped by binding group over the time window specified.
+**Note:** This endpoint is available in SparkPost Elite or Momentum only.
+Provides aggregate metrics grouped by binding group over the time window specified.

 * ``./sp-deliverability-metrics-cli --from "2014-02-01T00:00" --command "binding-group"``